 Running queries is more difficult when using microservices as opposed to a monolithic structure because there are multiple databases to query.
 Querying these databases can cause all sorts of merge issues if done in the traditional way, where command and query functions are performed together.
 The solution to this issue is splitting the two functions by using command query responsibility segregation (CQRS).

 The basic tenet of CQRS is that the application is split into two sides: the command side and query side.
 The command side updates the data while the query side searches it.
 CQRS is beneficial when using microservices because of the vast amount of functions that the application is expected to provide to end users.

 CQRS works by setting up two different stores of information: the event store and the data store.
 The event store is a record of all of the inputs handled by the service, while the data store is a database end users can query in order to obtain a snapshot (materialized view) of the information they are looking for.
 The command service gives the event store input in the form of changes or updates and the query service accesses the information in the data store.
 Below is a diagram that outlines the basic structure of CQRS in action.

 Monoliths fit the traditional waterfall development philosophy, while microservice architecture enables businesses adopting an agile philosophy.
 The flexibility developers have when using microservices allows businesses to pivot and add services as necessary to position themselves well in the rapidly changing tech industry.

 Microservices have burst onto the DevOps scene in the past few years, with enterprise players taking advantage of their flexibility to stay on top of industry trends.
-G2 Crowd will be keeping tabs on how microservice architecture is shaping organizations as the year progresses.
+G2 will be keeping tabs on how microservice architecture is shaping organizations as the year progresses.